Who We Are (Lifehouse album): Background

 As a follow-up to the success of their previous eponymous album, band manager Jude Cole was granted wider creative control.
 Who We Are was once more executive produced by Cole, who brought along fellow producer John Fields and Lifehouse themselves as co-producers.
 The band started recording the album without any demos, and only had lyrics from Jason Wade when they entered the studio.
 When asked about creating a song for the album, Lifehouse lead percussionist Rick Woolstenhulme, Jr. said, "Nobody really knew what they would be playing.
 We just cut it, listened to it and realized it was pretty electric… the kind of song where you just turn up the radio."
 The album focused on the different emotions of love, bliss, struggles, and pain.
 Musically, the album was a combination of rock, alternative, and adult alternative.
 After being asked about the title of the album, Wade stated, "We established camaraderie on the road and gelled as a unit.
 This record defines 'Who We Are,' which is why that’s the title.
 The sound fits where we’re at right now."

 Lifehouse lead singer Jason Wade had many inspirations when writing songs for Who We Are.
 When asked about the background of lead single "First Time", Wade said, "It just felt urgent, like a first kiss, a first love.
 Like the first time you realize there's more to that relationship than you thought.
 I had to dig a little for that one, but I find myself at a place where I can write stuff that's a little deeper than your average love song in terms of emotion."
-Wade was inspired to write "The Joke" after he read a newspaper article that detailed the story of a British boy who hung himself as a result of being bullied by his fellow schoolmates.
+Wade was inspired to write "The Joke" after he read a newspaper article that detailed the story of a British boy who hanged himself as a result of being bullied by his fellow schoolmates.
 The song "Broken" was written by Wade after he visited a friend in Nashville that needed a kidney transplant.